Social Work Field Education

 arrangement with a statement of acknowledging the role differences between

-employee and field placement student, and an understanding that the purpose of
+employee and field education student, and an understanding that the purpose of

-field placement is for student learning, development, and mastery of generalist
+field education is for student learning, development, and mastery of generalist

 social work competencies.